ganeshmhaske003/led_blinking_with_switch/README.md

 - 125 ohm Resistor
 - Breadboard
 - jumper Wire
-- (You can also online https://www.tinkercad.com/ for Online Simulation )
+- (You can also use https://www.tinkercad.com/ for online Simulation )

 ## Code
 ```cpp